BEST FISHING TACKLE FOR SURF FISHING

 Underwater currents can collide near points, inlets or other natural or man-made structure.
 Where these currents meet, food will collect and can be found throughout the water column in concentrated areas.
 The food will attract baitfish and then game fish.
 Don’t look for crashing waves.
 Look for something a little calmer.

-Surf and coastal shore fishing is challenging.
-There’s very little structure to attract fish.
-So surf and shore fisherman must be able to read the waves, look for color changes in the water, monitor water temperature and understand migration patterns.
+The only challenge to fishing from shore is the lack of structure to attract fish, requiring surf anglers to learn how to read the waves, look for color changes in the water, monitor water temperature and understand migration patterns.

 Tides raise and lower the water level approximately two times per day and affect where fish are located and how they feed.
 The timing of a high or low tide changes daily and is also different for each coastal area.